dasmith/IsisWorld/README.md

 </pre>

 **IsisWorld** is an open-source microworld generator for grounding and testing multi-agent commonsense reasoning systems.
-It is cross-platform, with ODE rigid-body physics, easily extensible in Python and can be controlled by XML-RPC clients (AIs).
+It is cross-platform, with ODE rigid-body physics, easily extensible (in Python using the [Panda3D](http://panda3d.org) game library) and can be controlled using any XML-RPC client.

    - **To use the simulator without modifying the source, [download the latest binaries](http://web.media.mit.edu/~dustin/isisworld).** (Note: even with the binaries, you can still change and create your own scenario files.)
-   - **If you plan to make extensive changes to IsisWorld, [follow these instructions](http://web.media.mit.edu/~dustin/simulator_setup/#developing-the-simulator) about installing [Panda3D](http://panda3d.org), avoiding common problems and getting started.**
+   - **If you plan to make extensive changes to IsisWorld, [follow these instructions](http://web.media.mit.edu/~dustin/simulator_setup/#developing-the-simulator) about installing Panda3D, avoiding common problems and getting started.**

+IsisWorld was developed for **evaluating integrative AI systems**.
+A user can define a microworld by editing a *scenario file* and IsisWorld will *generate* a world---choosing particular sizes, scales and positions for the objects in the environment.
+This is done in order to obstruct AI systems from overfitting the environment.

-For more information about the simulator, including the motivation for this approach to building intelligent agents, please refer to these materials:
+IsisWorld was intended to model everyday, *human-level* problems, amenable to reasoning about joint behavior, intention and communication.
+The simulator granularity is too coarse for serving as a robotic simulator.
+For more information about the simulator, including the indented audience and the motivation behind this approach to building intelligent agents, please refer to these resources:

  * [An open source commonsense simulator for AI researchers](http://web.media.mit.edu/~dustin/simulator_metacog_aaai_2010.pdf).
 Dustin Smith and Bo Morgan.  *Proceedings of AAAI-10.
 Workshop on Metacognition*.
  * [IsisWorld Presentation](http://web.media.mit.edu/~dustin/isisworld.pdf) *Presented at the AAAI-10 Workshop on Metacognition*.